Trinidad and Tobago: Energy policy and climate change

 In terms of emissions intensity of economy (defined as emissions per unit of GDP), Trinidad and Tobago ranked third globally.
 Its emissions-source profile is unique amongst the worst intensity emitters as the so-called "other sectors", which includes: industrial process emissions, agricultural soils and waste, accounts for more than fifty per cent of fossil emissions, rather than the power industry, other industrial combustion, transport and buildings sectors.

 The Caribbean Industrial Research Institute in Trinidad and Tobago facilitates climate change research and provides industrial support for R&D related to food security.
 It also carries out equipment testing and calibration for major industries.

+Demographics

+The population of the country estimated at between 1.4 to 1.5 million by the mid 2020s.